 Marquez holds a PhD from the University of Iowa in addition to degrees from the University of North Carolina at Greensboro (MM), and Campbell University (BA).
 Joshua is currently the Artistic Director for the interdisciplinary arts nonprofit, GRIT Collaborative.
 Marquez serves as a Resident Composer for the Saint Mary's Summer Composition Intensive in Notre Dame, IN (2014-present), having previously taught at the University of Iowa and the Preucil School of Music.

 Dana O'Malley, Executive Director

 Dana O'Malley is a visual artist currently based in Wilmington, NC.
 Her work has been exhibited in Iowa, Minnesota, New Jersey, and Rhode Island.
 She holds an MFA in Painting from the University of Iowa.
-Her paintings investigate the landscape of tenderness through representations of partnership, touch, environmental collapse, and growth.
-Dana was a recipient of the 2015-16 Mildred Pelzer Lynch Fellowship at the University of Iowa.
+Her narrative paintings investigate the dichotomies and tender binaries of our cultural landscape, through representations of partnership, touch, consumption, environmental collapse, and growth.